Home

 To estimate the drone’s angle from the rate of change on each axis, the data must be integrated over time.

-The problem with this is that error accumulates, causing the gyro’s data to drift over time.
+The problem with this is that error accumulates, causing the angle estimation to drift over time.

 The acceleration from each axis must be converted into an angle.